 In fact, how we take medicines and their very design are essential parts of the process.

-Do we take it as a tablet / capsule or as a liquid?
+For a medicine taken by mouth, do we take it as a tablet / capsule or as a liquid?
 How do we know it will reach the right part of the body?
 How often do we need to take it?